usnistgov/O-RAN-Testbed-Automation/README.md

-# Open RAN Testbed
+# Automation Tool for Open RAN Testbed
-Installation scripts to automate the deployment process of the 5G O-RAN testbed.
+A set of installation scripts designed to automate the deployment and configuration of a 5G Open Radio Access Network (O-RAN) testbed.
+The tool simplifies setting up the 5G Core components, gNodeB (Radio Unit, Distributed Unit, Centralized Unit), User Equipment (UE), and RAN Intelligent Controller (RIC) to facilitate reducing the complexity and time required to operationalize the testbed.

 ## Setting Up on a Virtual Machine

-### Operating System
+### Minimum System Requirements
-Use an Ubuntu-based operating system (supported versions are 20, 22, and 24).
-Linux Mint 22 (based on Ubuntu 24) is the recommendation.

----
+- **Operating System**: Linux distributions based on Ubuntu 20, Ubuntu 22, and Ubuntu 24 are supported.
+  - _Recommendation: Linux Mint 22, based on Ubuntu 24._
+- **Hard Drive Storage**: Must be `≥ 35` GB.
+- **Base Memory/RAM**: Must be `≥ 6000` MB.
+- **Number of Processors**: Must be `≥ 2`.
+  - _Recommendation: Between `6-8` processors for optimal performance._
+- A stable internet connection must be maintained during the installation, otherwise, the process will fail and require starting over.

+> [!NOTE]
+> If any pods stay in a pending or crash loop state after installing the RIC and running the testbed, then limited resources may be the cause.

 ### Virtual Machine Preferences
-If using VirtualBox, for optimal user experience consider using the following configuration parameters:
+For VirtualBox users, consider the following configuration parameters:
 - **System**
-  - **Base Memory**: Set the RAM to something reasonable, e.g., 4096 MB or 8192 MB.
   - **Extended Features**: Ensure that `Enable I/O APIC` is checked to improve interrupt handling.
   - **Extended Features**: Check `Enable PAE/NX` and if possible, also check `Enable Nested VT-x/AMD-V`.
   - **Paravirtualization Interface**: If the host machine is a Mac choose `Default`, if Windows choose `Hyper-V`, and if Linux choose `KVM`.